 Ian’s play The Do Nothing Option is now available on Kindle.

-Thanks to Write Track at Mansfield Palace Theatre for selecting Ian’s 10 minute play, ‘Home,’ as one of the four entries chosen from their 2019 script submission for a performance at West Notts College that was due to take place in April 2020, but rehearsals were suspended, along with life as we knew it, in March this year…….
+Thanks to Write Track at Mansfield Palace Theatre for selecting Ian’s 10 minute play, ‘Home,’ as one of the four entries chosen from their 2019 script submission for a performance at West Notts College that was due to take place in April 2020, but rehearsals were suspended, along with life as we knew it, in March of that year…….